telerik/kendo-ui-core/docs/aspnet-mvc/helpers/hybrid/mobilelistview/overview.md

 There are two ways to configure the hybrid ListView for ASP.NET MVC:

-* By using an item builder&mdash;manually create the hybrid ListView items structure.
+* By using an item builder&mdash;Manually create the hybrid ListView items structure.
 * By using data binding&mdash;Bind the hybrid ListView to a collection of objects.

 ### Items Builder